alexpechkarev/places-autocomplete-svelte/README.md

-# Places Autocomplete Svelte
+# Places (New) Autocomplete Svelte

-This Svelte component leverages the [Google Maps Places Autocomplete API](https://developers.google.com/maps/documentation/javascript/place-autocomplete-overview) to provide a user-friendly way to search for and retrieve detailed address information within your [SvelteKit](https://kit.svelte.dev) applications.
+This Svelte component leverages the [Google Maps Places (New) Autocomplete API](https://developers.google.com/maps/documentation/javascript/place-autocomplete-overview) to provide a user-friendly way to search for and retrieve detailed address information within your [SvelteKit](https://kit.svelte.dev) applications.
+Default styling is provided using [Tailwind CSS](https://tailwindcss.com/), but you can fully customize the appearance with your own styles.

 ## Features: